persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

       - the maximum confidence interval length of the first order indices (default: 0.01,
         expected: a floating point or an integer, in the interval :math:`\left[0;1 \right]`)
       - the maximum computation time in days(d), hours(h), minutes(m) or seconds(s) (default: one minute)
-      - the maximum calls (default: 10000, expected: integer)
+      - the maximum calls (default=10000)
   - **Evaluation parameters**:
-      - the replication size (default=1000; expected= integer).
+      - the replication size (default=1000).
           - The label **Number of calls by iteration** is updated according to its value.
           - At each iteration of the algorithm, the model is evaluated *nbEval* times:
               :math:`nbEval = (nbInputs + 2) * replicationSize`
               with *nbInputs*, the number of stochastic input variables
           - The maximum calls must be greater than *nbEval*
-      - the block size – the number of runs launched simultaneously – for parallelization purposes (default=1; expected= integer).
+      - the block size (default=1): defines the maximum number of samples queued for evaluation by the physical model, see :ref:`deterministic design of experiment evaluation <doeevalwizard>` for more details
   - **Advanced Parameters** (default: hidden):
       - the confidence level (default: 0.95; float expected).
       - the seed of the random generator (default: 0, positive integer expected)